dalelotts/angularjs-bootstrap-datetimepicker/.github/contributing.md

     git push origin my-fix-branch
     ```

-In GitHub, send a pull request to `angular-bootstrap-datetimepicker:develop`.
+In GitHub, send a pull request to `angularjs-bootstrap-datetimepicker:develop`.
 If we suggest changes, then:

 * Make the required updates.